GarrettDFoster/sdoGA/README.md

     [state,options] = GA(objectiveFunction,options,state)

 To customize the algorithm you can change the items in the options structure.
-You also get a default options structure by running the following command.
+To get a default options structure, run the following command.

     options = utility.setOptions();